-Veterans Day (always November 11th in remembrance of the WWI armistice) falls on a Monday in 2019.
+Veterans Day (always November 11th in remembrance of the WWI armistice) falls on a Saturday in 2023.

 Minneapolis Veterans Memorial Parks

 Minneapolis Park and Recreation Board has dedicated memorial parks that honor Minnesota and Hennepin County veterans from WWI and WWII.
 Each memorial site features a monument and plaques dedicated to fallen soldiers.
 They are also intended to offer a peaceful setting to commemorate lost loved ones and contemplate world peace.

 Sheridan Memorial Park commemorates all veterans from Minnesota and emphasizes the cost of war and importance of peace.
 Open 6 am-10 pm, the park features trails and a river overlook centered around a large spherical sculpture of protective shields created by a local artist.

 Theodore Wirth Parkway to 45th Avenue North then east to Lyndale Avenue North

 Victory Park, 4414 Upton Ave.
 N, Minneapolis, MN 55412

 Victory Memorial Parkway monument salutes the bravery and sacrifices of people from Hennepin County who lost their lives in World War I Visit Victory Park when you want a play break.
 Victory Memorial Drive is part of the historic 50-mile Grand Rounds Scenic Byway System.